Organizing for Innovation.

 IBM Foundation Book Series

-The book was published in 1992 but nevertheless remains an important reference in the theory of management.
-The book shows the advantages of a codesign relationship between customer and supplier.
-The key issue is given by the co-innovation and co-development of new products.
-Some success cases describe the evolution of the customer-supplier relationship in a hi-tech and a medium-tech manufacturing context.
-Cases reveal the growth opportunities coming from a collaborative model that is based on a systematic exchange of knowledge, information, and intangibles.
-Competitive advantages are both for clients and suppliers.
-Finally, the book proposes a reference model of an "advanced customer-supplier relationship".
-In 1992 the internet didn't exist yet.
-At that time the most advanced communication technology was EDI (Electronic Data Interchange) that allowed only "point to point" connections.
-Business cases concern IBM, FIAT, Siemens, Honda, ABB, BTicino, and Alcatel.
+The book was published in 1992, but it still remains an important reference in management theory.
+The book shows the benefits of a codesign relationship between customer and supplier.
+The key point is co-innovation and co-development of new products.
+Some successful cases describe the evolution of the customer-supplier relationship in a hi-tech and mid-tech manufacturing context.
+The cases reveal the growth opportunities arising from a collaborative model that is based on a systematic exchange of knowledge, information and intangibles.
+The competitive advantages are for both customers and suppliers.
+Finally, the book proposes a model of reference of an "advanced relationship customer-supplier".
+In 1992, the Internet did not yet exist.
+At that time, the most advanced communication technology was EDI (Electronic Data Interchange), which allowed only "point-to-point" connections.
+The company cases concern IBM, FIAT, Siemens, Honda, ABB, BTicino and Alcatel.
 Read More >

 Defining politics and monitoring results

 by Gian Carlo Vecchi e Giuseppe Gioioso